 Quarterly unaudited financial statements and utilization statistics within 40 days following the end of each quarter of the Borrower's fiscal year, in accordance with Program Obligations.

-If the Borrower has operations that are not included in the Mortgaged Property or Affiliates that are not listed in Exhibit B, , then financial reporting shall occur according to Program Obligations.
+If the Borrower has operations that are not included in the Mortgaged Property or Affiliates that are not listed in Exhibit B, then financial reporting shall occur according to Program Obligations.

 Management letter.